 Research Facilities

-The US government has deals with 6 vaccine developers, in varying stages of clinical testing and FDA approval, aiming to have over 800 million available for distribution in 2021.
+• The US government has deals with 6 vaccine developers, in varying stages of clinical testing and FDA approval, aiming to have over 800 million available for distribution.

 Clinical Testing Sites

-The first COVID-19 Vaccines, BNT162b2 from Pfizer/BioNTech and mRNA-1273 from Moderna, have been awarded emergency use authorization from the US FDA, based on positive clinical trial data.
+• The first COVID-19 Vaccines, BNT162b2 from Pfizer/BioNTech and mRNA-1273 from Moderna, were awarded emergency use authorization from the US FDA based on positive clinical trial data.

 Sample Management